apache/arrow-site/_posts/2025-01-10-arrow-result-transfer.md

 ### Conclusion

 As more commercial and open source tools have added support for Arrow, fast query result transfer with low or no ser/de overheads has become increasingly common.
-Today, commercial data platforms and query engines including Databricks, Dremio, Google BigQuery, InfluxDB, Snowflake, and Voltron Data Theseus and open source databases and query engines including Apache DataFusion, Apache Doris, Apache Spark, ClickHouse, and DuckDB can all transfer query results in Arrow format.
+Today, commercial data platforms and query engines including Databricks, Dremio, Google BigQuery, InfluxDB, and Snowflake and open source databases and query engines including Apache DataFusion, Apache Doris, Apache Spark, ClickHouse, and DuckDB can all transfer query results in Arrow format.
 The speedups are substantial:

 - Apache Doris: [faster “by a factor ranging from 20 to several hundreds”](https://doris.apache.org/blog/arrow-flight-sql-in-apache-doris-for-10x-faster-data-transfer)
 - Google BigQuery: [up to “31x faster”](https://medium.com/google-cloud/announcing-google-cloud-bigquery-version-1-17-0-1fc428512171)